 Board of Directors For Aveanna Healthcare

 Our board of directors is comprised of leaders with decades of experience in the healthcare industry.
-These men bring combined talents of business acumen, clinical work, health services management, adult and pediatric home care experience, healthcare investing and much more into their work for Aveanna Healthcare.
+These men and women bring combined talents of business acumen, clinical work, health services management, adult and pediatric home care experience, healthcare investing and much more into their work for Aveanna Healthcare.
 The board of directors helps define priorities and improve services as we pursue our goal of revolutionizing how pediatric healthcare is delivered.
 Learn about the background of each seasoned board member by reading their profiles below:

 Chairman of the Board

 Rod Windley has enjoyed a long and distinguished career in the healthcare industry.
 His story is one of building companies and fighting to bring care to some of the most vulnerable and medically fragile patients in the world.

 Mr. Windley currently serves as the Executive Chairman of Aveanna Healthcare, which was formed through the merger of PSA Healthcare and Epic Health Services.
 Prior to the formation of Aveanna in 2017, Mr. Windley served as Executive Chairman of PSA Healthcare.